mtumilowicz/java11-concurrency-wait-notify-producer-consumer-problem/README.md

   blocking queues or semaphores, to provide the desired state-dependent behavior.
   Blocking library classes such as `BlockingQueue`, `Semaphore`, and other synchronizers, take a look at: https://github.com/mtumilowicz/java11-concurrency-blockingqueue-producer-consumer-problem
+* One of the most common producer-consumer designs is a thread pool coupled with a work queue; this pattern is embodied in the `Executor` task execution framework
 # project description
 We will provide simple solution to producer - consumer problem.
 * buffer